Stewart-Design/sentinel/content/management/sentinel-shield.md

 cta:
   heading: Included at No Additional Cost
   text: >-
-    SentinelSmart members get this industry-leading warranty with all full roof replacements.
+    SentinelSmart members get this industry-leading Full Manufacturers Warranty with all full roof replacements.
 Plus, start earning 100% of membership fees and repairs toward future replacement or spray coating–up to $50,000.
   ctas:
     - text: Schedule Assessment
       url: /contact/